MyroG/VRC-Billboard-shader/README.md

 # 3D Billboard Shader for VRChat avatars
 This is a very basic unlit billboard shader, optimized for VRChat.
-It basically flattens any mesh based on the position of the camera, so from far away the mesh looks three dimensional, but it's actually 2D!
+It basically flattens any mesh based on the position of the camera, so from far away the avatar looks three dimensional, but not from close!

 <img src="https://i.imgur.com/4knFNx0.png" height=150/><img src="https://i.imgur.com/RgkCQwF.png" height=150/><img src="https://i.imgur.com/Duh4ds3.png" height=150/><img src="https://i.imgur.com/FP6M1wq.png" height=150/>